-Covid 19 coronavirus: Lockdown lifts - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday
+Covid 19 coronavirus: Lockdown to lift - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday

 "It was a very, very different battle from the one we're in now but the character of our country remains the same."

-Ardern started her 4pm press conference by thinking of those who've lost a loved one, or almost lost a loved one, to Covid-19.
+Ardern started her 4pm press conference by saying she was thinking of those who've lost a loved one, or almost lost a loved one, to Covid-19.

 "We cannot forget that every number is someone's father, mother, relative or friend," she said.

-NZ has done what few countries had managed to do and crush Covid-19 - we have a transmission rate of 0.48% - one of the lowest in the world, she said.
+NZ has done what few countries had managed to do and crush Covid-19.

+"We have a transmission rate of 0.48% - one of the lowest in the world," she said.

-Nearly every case is a result of overseas travel, an already confirmed case or a cluster.
+Nearly every case is a result of overseas travel, an already confirmed case, or a cluster.

-Only 8 cases can't be traced to their source.
+Only eight cases can't be traced to their source.

 Random testing in communities had tested more than 1000 people and none had tested positive.